Yowling.

 You could look at this and think that it is sad because the cat is clearly trying to compensate for something that she is missing, but it is more likely that these are just inbuilt patterns of behaviour that some cats get a bit confused about and carry out in slightly inappropriate situations.

-And build off of that, I found another interesting article that took the “inappropriate” part of that previous point to a more positive place (play):
+And building off of that, I found another interesting article that took the “inappropriate” part of that previous point to a more positive place (play):

 Mother cats will often teach their kittens to hunt by catching prey and bringing it back to their kittens, giving the kittens something to practice hunting on.
 When kitty makes a big fuss to having a toy in their mouth, they want you to pay attention to it.
 Making a fuss over toys isn’t a cats only part of cat play. … This sort of play teaches your cat to show off their treasures through meows and other noises and provides your cat with mental and physical stimulation.
 Play is a huge part of why cats meow with their treasures as well as wanting your attention to notice them and the toy in their mouth.
 The meow sounds like the cat is in distress but they are actually quite the opposite and want you to notice what they are doing.